jquery-ui-bootstrap/jquery-ui-bootstrap/README.md

 #jQuery UI Bootstrap (v 1.0 Alpha)

-This project was started to bring the beauty and ease-of-use of Twitter Bootstrap to jQuery UI widgets ♥.
+This project was started to bring the beauty and ease-of-use of Bootstrap to jQuery UI widgets ♥.

 ##Why?